Can You Relate to Any One

 - New ideas and solutions for long-standing sexual problems.

-Even if you’re in a relationship and your partner won’t come for couples sex therapy, you can still attend on your own and experience positive changes in your relationship.
+Even if you’re in a relationship and your partner won’t come for couples sex therapy or intimacy counselling, you can still attend on your own.
+Most people report positive changes after the first appointment.

-- Consent – we believe safe, consensual sex is a human right that leads to mutually positive sexual interactions.
+- Consent – I believe safe, consensual sex is a human right that leads to mutually positive sexual interactions.

-- Honesty – we support you and your partner having open and honest communication about your sexuality and sexual desires.
+- Honesty – I help you and your partner have open and honest communication about your sexuality and sexual desires.

-- Nonexploitation – we believe mutually satisfying sexual experiences come from not taking unfair advantage of your partner.
+- Nonexploitation – I believe mutually satisfying sexual experiences come from not taking unfair advantage of your partner.

-- Shared values – we help you understand the meaning of sex for you and your partner and what values you do and don’t share.
+- Shared values – I help you understand the meaning of sex for you and your partner and what values you do and don’t share.

-- Protection from STIs/HIV and unwanted pregnancy – we support you in maintaining that your sexual interactions do not harm you or your partners, or lead to unwanted pregnancy.
+- Protection from STIs/HIV and unwanted pregnancy – I support you in maintaining that your sexual interactions do not harm you or your partners, or lead to unwanted pregnancy.

-- Pleasure – we believe mutually pleasurable sexual activity is an important part of sexual health that involves giving and receiving pleasure in a safe way.
+- Pleasure – I believe mutually pleasurable sexual activity is an important part of sexual health that involves giving and receiving pleasure in a safe way.